aerial and paper nesting wasps

 paper wasps

-They are sometimes called Umbrella Wasps because the shape of their nests resemble and upside-down umbrella.
-The paper nest the wasps created is a single open comb.
+They are sometimes called Umbrella Wasps because the shape of their nests resembles an upside-down umbrella.
+The paper nests the wasps created is a single open comb.group of paper wasps around an umbrella nest

-The best way to eliminate a colony of wasps around your home is by killing the colony and then removing the nest.
+The best way to eliminate a colony of wasps around your home is to eliminate the colony and then remove the nest.
 If you simply remove the nest, the wasps will often rebuild in the same spot.
-Since these wasps are stinging insects, it is often recommended to seek out a pest control professional to handle a wasp infestation.
+Since wasps are stinging insects, it is often recommended that you seek out a pest control professional to handle a wasp infestation.

 proof. covers wasps as part of our seasonal Pest Free Guarantee™ service plan.
 Click here to learn how it works, or call us anytime for a free quote!